zepdrix/Questionnaire/README.md

 # Summary

-PhantomVibrations is a single page web application built with Ruby on Rails and using the React.js/flux architecture.
+Questionnaire is a single page web application built with Ruby on Rails and using the React.js/flux architecture.

 # Features

   - User authentication with usernames and passwords
   - Regular users can sign up/log in and answer questionnaires
   - Admin users can log in and create questionnaires
-  - Admin users can look at a questionnaire's responses
+  - Admin users can look at a questionnaire's responses and when a user submitted each response
   - All questionnaires and responses are stored in a postgresql database
-  - Responsive styling to accomodate mobile users
+  - Responsive styling to accommodate mobile users

 # Technical Details
 ---

+## Users

+All users have a :username, :administrator, :session_token, and :password_digest value.
+Admin users are defined by a true value in their :administrator column.
+Anyone can sign up and create a user but the :administrator column will default to false.
+BCrypt is used to store a password_digest and authenticate a user login.

 ## Defining a questionnaire

 Admin users have the ability to define a questionnaire on the front end with the QuestionnaireForm component.
 The component stores questions in an object and keeps track of the order of the questions with 'position' key.